Intenzo21/vending-machine/README.md

 - **Profit Tracking System**: Introducing a robust profit tracking system to monitor financial performance over time.

+- **Removing Products**: Implementing a feature to remove products from the inventory.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.